MarkTigchelaar/Autopilot/README.md

 - break
 - continue
 - return
-- function / method calls (with not assignment)
+- function / method calls (with no assignment)

-the defer statment is planned to be added in the near future.
+the defer statement is planned to be added in the near future.

 - named loops
 Autopilot allows you to name loops: while true as a_while_loop do
  ...
 end
-This allows you to break out of a innder loop, or continue on with a outer loop: while true as outer do while true as inner do
+This allows you to break out of a inner loop, or continue on with a outer loop: while true as outer do while true as inner do
     if true do